nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 # Patient Manager User Guide

-Patient Manager is a _Command Line Interface_ (CLI) application for **_general practitioners_** (GP)
+Patient Manager is a _Command Line Interface_ (CLI) application for **_general practitioners_** (GPs)
-who work in government polyclinics to manage their patient list.
-This includes a recording/retrieval of past record of visit, scheduling of the next appointment, and some other features listed below.
+who work in polyclinics to manage their patient list.
+This includes managing patient list, recording/retrieval of past record of visit, and some other features listed below.

 With the Patient Manager, GPs will be able to reduce paperwork and have a more efficient way to organize the records of their patients.